ajaygujjar424/-Restful-booker-API-Testing/README.md

 Welcome to the Restful-booker API Testing project!
 This project aims to help beginners in API testing learn and practice testing skills using the Restful-booker API with Postman.
 The Restful-booker API is a simple API designed for educational purposes, making it ideal for beginners to explore and understand API testing concepts.

-##Key Objectives
+# Key Objectives
-Learning: Gain hands-on experience with API testing concepts, including sending requests, validating responses, and working with different HTTP methods.
+**Learning**: Gain hands-on experience with API testing concepts, including sending requests, validating responses, and working with different HTTP methods.

 Practical Skills: Develop practical skills in using Postman for testing API endpoints, including authentication, creating, updating, and deleting bookings.